 Ingredients You’ll Need

-- Milk (dairy or non-dairy): Use your favorite—for creamy, moist pancakes and to soften the oats.
+- Milk (dairy or non-dairy): Adds moisture and richness to the batter, softening the oats perfectly.

 Step 2: Mix the Dry Ingredients